bnjmn-git/tracy/README.md

 ---
 Use rust's [cargo](https://doc.rust-lang.org/cargo/commands/cargo-build.html) to build project into an executable.
 Alternatively, download the release binaries in this repository.

+Controls
+---
+- F1 will toggle the UI on/off.
+- You can control the camera by holding down the left mouse button over the scene; this will activate camera input.
+While the button is held: dragging the mouse will rotate the camera; WASD + QE will move the camera.

 Screenshots
 ---